Frequently Requested Materials

 This Handbook is a resource for prisoners who wish to file a federal lawsuit addressing poor conditions in prison or abuse by prison staff.
 It also contains limited general information about the American legal system.
 This Handbook is available for free to anyone: prisoners, families, friends, activists, lawyers and others..
 Published by the Center for Constitutional Rights and the National Lawyers Guild (2010).

 The Jailhouse Lawyer’s Manual (JLM) is a handbook of legal rights and procedures designed for use by people in prison.
 The JLM informs prisoners of their legal rights and instructs them about how to secure these rights through the judicial process, clearly explaining legal research techniques and how to read legal documents.
-Prisoners may use the JLM to address specific problems related to their treatment in prison, or to attack their unfair convictions or sentences.It is is written and updated by members of the Columbia Human Rights Law Review (2017).
-(The 12th edition is expected in October 2020)
+Incarcerated people may use the JLM to address specific problems related to their treatment in prison, or to attack their unfair convictions or sentences.It is is written and updated by members of the Columbia Human Rights Law Review (2020).

 Intended for people who are or were incarcerated in the Third Circuit (Pennsylvania, New Jersey, Delaware, and the US Virgin Islands).
 Written by the Pennsylvania Institutional Law Project (2013)